johntawfik/johntawfik/README.md

 ### Education & Experience

-- **Education**: Pursuing a Bachelor of Science in Computer Science with a Minor in Quantitative Economics at Rutgers University.
+- **Education**: Pursuing a Bachelor of Science in Computer Science at Rutgers University.
-- **Experience**: I previously conducted undergraduate research on AI for Intelligent Transportation and interned at EcoVerse as a Software Engineer Intern.
-I'll also be joining HubSpot as a Backend Software Engineer Intern this summer, looking forward to a great one in Cambridge!
+- **Experience**: I previously worked at HubSpot as a SWE intern, conducted undergraduate research on AI for Intelligent Transportation, and interned at EcoVerse as a Software Engineer Intern!

 ### Technical Skills